 When individuals are prescribed medication, they expect the drug to alleviate or cure his or her ailment.
-However, when an individual receives the wrong medication or is not properly warned of the side-effects, the drug can cause them harm.
+However, when an individual receives the wrong medication or is not properly warned of the side effects, the drug can cause them harm.

 If a dangerous drug injured you or a family member, you might benefit from contacting a Johnstown dangerous drugs lawyer.
 A qualified personal injury attorney could help you hold the responsible party accountable for your injuries and help you seek compensation.

 Dangerous drug claims typically fall under a legal theory called product liability.
 Anyone involved in manufacturing, distributing, or selling a drug could potentially be held liable.
-Prescribing doctors, hospitals, and pharmacists might be held responsible depending upon the circumstances.
+Prescribing doctors, hospitals, and pharmacists might be held responsible depending on the circumstances.
 A drug can become dangerous to consumers in the following ways:

-If doctors prescribe the wrong medication, or pharmacists give a patient the wrong dosage of a medication, they could be found responsible for any injuries an individual then sustains.
+If doctors prescribe the wrong medication or pharmacists give a patient the wrong dosage of a medication, they could be found responsible for any injuries an individual then sustains.
 A dangerous drugs attorney could help a Johnstown victim determine who is responsible for his or her injuries.

 If an unsafe medication harms someone, he or she could be facing serious physical and emotional pain.
 Victims may also require additional medical treatment to help mitigate the new symptoms.